superseriousbusiness/gotosocial/docs/configuration/storage.md

     * `storage-s3-access-key` -> Access key ID you obtained for the user created above
     * `storage-s3-secret-key` -> Secret key you obtained for the user created above
     * `storage-s3-bucket` -> The `<bucketname>` that you created just now

+### `storage-s3-redirect-url`

+If you are using a CDN in front of your S3 bucket, and you want to serve media from the CDN rather than serving from your S3 bucket directly, you should set the `storage-s3-redirect-url` to the CDN URL.

+For example, if you have your `storage-s3-endpoint` value set to "s3.my-storage.example.org", and you have a CDN set up to proxy your bucket, serving from "cdn.some-fancy-host.org", then you should set `storage-s3-redirect-url` to "https://cdn.some-fancy-host.org".

+This will allow your GoToSocial instance to *upload* data to "s3.my-storage.example.org", but direct callers to *download* that data from "https://cdn.some-fancy-host.org".

 ## Storage migration